Special Educational Needs and Disabilities

 - Little Doves Christian Pre-School offers Introductory Sessions that you can attend with your child (as explained in question 2.)
 Our Settling-in Policy builds firm relationships between the child, parents/carers and staff members.
 We know that every child and indeed parent/carer is an individual with their own needs and we are therefore very flexible about the length of time that it takes to settle a child.
 We work very closely with each parent to ensure that their child settles in well.

-- When transferring to another setting or moving on to school, Little Doves Christian Pre-School will invite the key person/SENCO of the new setting to visit your child in our setting.
+- When transferring to another setting or moving on to school, Little Doves Christian Pre-School will invite the key person/SENDCO of the new setting to visit your child in our setting.
 This helps them to become familiar with that person in our setting and allows us to discuss your child's strengths and needs.
-The key person or the SENCO from Little Doves Christian Pre-School may also visit the other setting to discuss your child.
+The key person or the SENDCO from Little Doves Christian Pre-School may also visit the other setting to discuss your child.

 - We have a very good relationship with all the schools within our area and they often provide us with books about their school to show to the children, or with a visit to talk to the parents/carers of the children going to the school.